Adam-Codes/adam-codes.github.io/index.md

 ## Getting Started
 ### Setting up our tools
 #### [GitHub](https://github.com)
->GitHub is a distributed version control system(DVCS).
-It is popular and free.
-Github has a feature called github pages which allows one repository to act as a static website.
-DVCS allow for multiple people working on the same document, on or offline with versioning built in.
-For the purposes of this activity, it would allow you to keep a versioned history of your resume changes.
-It could potentially allow a colleague or friend to contribute to your resume, or provide feedback.
-If you don't have experience, it is an excellent tool to get your foot in the door.
-You will use some form of it for the rest of your career
+>Github has a feature called GitHub Pages which allows one repository to act as a static website.
 One simply needs to create or use their existing github account, use a markdown editor of choice.

 If you don't currently have a github account, it's an excellent time to [create one](www.github.com).